BrittanyDanforth/GGEA/README.md

 ## Running locally

 Open `debug_test.html` in any modern browser.
-The page loads `MYSTORY.JAVASCRIPT` and `MYSTORY.CSS` directly without network calls.
+The page loads `MYSTORY.js` and `MYSTORY.CSS` directly without network calls.
 Use the control buttons in the UI to start a new game, continue from autosave, or import/export save files.

 ## Narrative architecture